TMJ Treatment Boise, ID

 Orthodontics

-If necessary, we may recommend one or more of these treatments to address your symptoms and alleviate any pain or discomfort you may feel.
+If necessary, we may suggest one or more of these treatment options.
+Our goal is to address your symptoms and free you of any pain or discomfort.
+Is extreme cases of TMJ, you may need muscle relaxants, physical therapy, and in some cases, surgery.